walker84837/kitlang-rs/README.md

 Here are some features which may be implemented in the future, after the base compiler infrastructure has been implemented:

 - Docs and alternate site:
-  - As the original Kit website seems to be down, there should be a page (`kit.winlogon.org`) to host the landing page
+  - As the original Kit website seems to be down, there should be a page ~~(`kit.winlogon.org`)~~ kitlang.dev to host the landing page
-  - [ ] Add a landing page with examples and documentation
+  - [X] Add a landing page with examples and documentation
   - [ ] Add compiler-specific documentation for internals
   - [ ] Add a blog page with news and updates (later on, if this ever gets popular)